wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 6. To query the assertions:

-    1. Open the repository source code you cloned from GitHub using an IDE and navigate to the `<CLIENT_HOME>/src/test/java/org/wso2/carbon/identity/query/saml/test` directory.
+    1. Navigate to the `<CLIENT_HOME>/src/main/java/org/wso2/carbon/identity/saml/query/profile/test` directory.

     2. Open the relevant java class of the query type you wish to request (e.g., `          SAMLAssertionIDRequestClient.java         ` ),